vicky2940/share-and-delete-feature/README.md

 ## 🧾 Attribution Request

-*This feature was proposed by **Vicky**, student innovator, on **July 20, 2025**.
+*This feature was proposed by **Vikram Jat**, student innovator, on **July 20, 2025**.
 If implemented in Android or other systems, attribution and credit are respectfully requested.*

 ## 🔗 License